Migrations from Amazee.io¶

 If you are migrating from the amazee.io legacy infrastructure over to Lagoon, you will notice that everything is very familiar.
 In the end, the same brains are behind both projects.
 There are some changes, however, and this documentation will explain each of them.

-The migration itself will be done by the amazee.io team, we have fully automated migration scripts and will release them soon, until then: Lean back and let the amazee.io team do that work for you :)
+The migration itself will be done by the amazee.io team.
+We have fully automated migration scripts and will release them soon!
+Until then: lean back and let the amazee.io team do that work for you ☺.

-Pygmy required, migrate from cachalot.¶
+Pygmy required for local development, migrate from cachalot.¶

 Lagoon local development environments are built for